How to file a wildfire insurance claim

 - Get repair quotes and send them to your insurance company.
 Save all quotes, estimates and receipts.
 You can also submit any repair work receipts you did on your own.

-- Once the work is finished and inspected and up to code, you’ll get another check to pay off the repair bill.
-This will be for the actual replacement cost that won’t be known for sure until it’s done.
+- You’ll get a check to pay deposits to the contractors and start the work.
+Once the work is finished, inspected, and up to code, you’ll get another check to pay off the repair bill.

 Homeowners insurance and wildfire evacuation